Extremely Large Telescope: Quinary mirror

-ELT dome and structure

 Mount

-The telescope mount, called the Main Structure, is an enormous engineering project in its own right.
+The telescope mount, called the Main Structure, is considered an "enormous" engineering project in its own right.
 The main goals are to point the telescope during operation, to minimize optical path deformations (both repeatable and non-repeatable), and to guarantee safety both during normal operations and seismic events.

 At the very bottom, on top of the foundation, is a vibration and seismic isolation layer.
 This consists of rubber isolation bearings, springs, and a locking system for larger seismic events.
 On top of this is the large concrete block (the pier) on which the telescope rests.
 This differs from most large telescopes where the isolation is between the pier and the telescope.
 This gives an unusually large seismic mass of 20,000 tonnes, which helps with seismic isolation, avoids mount resonances, and limits seismic acceleration imparted to instrumentation on the telescope.

 On top of the concrete pier are the azimuth tracks.
 On top of them sits the azimuth structure, rotating around a vertical axis and supported by hydrostatic bearings.
 On top of that sits the altitude structure, which allows the telescope to tip from horizontal to vertical, and is also supported on hydrostatic bearings.
 The rotating mass is about 3,700 tonnes, and can track at ±2 degrees/second in azimuth and ±1 degrees/second in elevation.

 Both azimuth and elevation angles need to be measured and controlled extremely accurately.
 Therefore each axis contains an optical tape readout and direct drive electrical motors.
 Both systems are redundant for increased availability.

 Within the elevation assembly, there is a complex system of active mirror supports, designed to hold the 5 main mirrors in proper shape and alignment, despite environmental influences and changes in orientation.
 This system also supports the optics needed to launch, and receive, the laser guide stars that are used to correct for atmospheric distortion using the adaptive optics of mirror M4.